avatao/blog.avatao.com/_posts/2017-2-14-How-SpamAndHex-became-top-hacker-team-3.md

 So let's start 2015.
 First and foremost, we participated again on **iCTF** in April, 2015 (referred as iCTF 2014!) and we won it!
 We invited many other talented students also from our university, but the key members were from the Core.

-# The Defcon CTF Finals
+# The DEFCON CTF Finals

 Our story did not stop here.
 We played many CTFs with some really good results, however, the real challenge was still ahead us.
 If you are a top team, you must play in the **DEFCON CTF Finals**.
 There are two ways to qualify for the